2024 Workforce Report

 — Learner at the Greater Portland Immigrant Welcome Center

-Frontline workers, many of whom are immigrants,18 prioritize job growth and learning as much as pay19 – but say that a lack of employer-provided development opportunities is a core barrier to their advancement.
+Frontline workers prioritize job growth and learning as much as pay19 – but say that a lack of employer-provided development opportunities is a core barrier to their advancement.
 Indeed, many job training programs treat English as a prerequisite to (rather than a part of) career development opportunities, stymying adult English learners’ career and economic mobility.

 What’s more, not all training is created equal.
 Time, transportation, and caregiving responsibilities create barriers to learning, keeping many working adults from accessing traditional, classroom-based instruction, and pathways to new careers in high-demand fields.